openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Within Studio, course team members with the Admin role can create and edit a certificate configuration that is used to generate certificates for their course, including adding signatories and images for organization logo and signature images for signatories.
-For details, :ref:`opencoursestaff:Setting Up Certificates` in *Building and Running an Open edX Course*.
+For details, :ref:`Setting Up Certificates` in *Building and Running an Open edX Course*.